Afaan0001/Afaan0001/README.md

 # Hi there! 👋

-My name is Afaan, and I'm a 17-year-old aspiring developer passionate about Python and web development.
+My name is Afaan, and I'm a 17-year-old aspiring developer passionate about Javascript and web development.
 Welcome to my GitHub profile!

 ## About Me
 - 🌐 Currently exploring the vast world of web development.
-- 🐍 Learning and mastering Python one project at a time.
+-   Learning and mastering Javascript one project at a time.
 - 🚀 Excited about open source and collaborative projects.
 - 🎓 High school student with a keen interest in technology.